jhsu802701/tutorial-rails-omniauth/03-login.md

-# Chapter 3: Updating the Source Code
+# Chapter 3: OmniAuth Logins

 ## New Branch
-Enter the command "git checkout -b omniauth".
+Enter the command "git checkout -b omniauth_login".

 ## .gitignore
 * Enter the command "touch .env".
 This is where you will later add the environment variables needed for OmniAuth services.